OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models

-Furthermore, quantization can address memory bottlenecks that cause performance degradation, particularly in single-batch inference scenarios with low data reuse.
-Performance improvement is also expected through low-precision acceleration.
-Advanced studies \cite{frantar2023optq, park2023lutgemm} have shown that matrix multiplication with 3-bit weight and fp16 activation exhibits remarkable performance improvements on a single GPU compared to matrix multiplication with fp16 weights and activation using 5 GPUs.
-Thus, weight quantization of LLMs is crucial as it can offer practical performance enhancements.
+Advanced studies~\cite{frantar2023optq, park2023lutgemm} have shown that matrix multiplication with 3-bit weight and fp16 activation exhibits remarkable performance improvements on a single GPU compared to the case with fp16 weight and activation on multiple GPUs.
+Weight quantization of LLMs could resolve the memory and performance issues of LLMs jointly.

-However, weight quantization of LLMs presents a trade-off, as it can degrade the output quality of the model.
-Minimizing this quality loss is vital for its widespread adoption, but LLM quantization is challenging due to the need for a fast quantization process considering the large size of LLMs and the requirement to avoid task-specific fine-tuning to preserve zero-shot generative performance.
-In advance, OPTQ \cite{frantar2023optq} (or known as GPTQ~\cite{frantar2022gptq}) has introduced layer-wise post-training quantization (PTQ) based on optimal brain compression (OBC) algorithm~\cite{frantaroptimal}.
-This approach allows for the quantization of the largest OPT \cite{zhang2022opt} model in approximately 4 hours, with minimal impact on accuracy, even at 3-bit precision.
-The model's capacity can be compressed to less than a quarter of the size of the existing fp16 format, making it accessible even with a single A100 GPU.
-This work demonstrates the potential of extreme weight quantization for LLMs.